People

 Research Scholar and Operations Manager

 Chi Yin is a research scholar and operations manager at USALI.
-She previously served as a judge in the Intermediate Court of the greater Chengdu Municipality, where the cases she heard included both appellate and first-instance criminal trials of white-collar, drug trafficking, and violent crimes.
-Other work in the court included managing projects related to internal court reform, and editing an internal law review.
-She left the court in 2008 and moved to the U.S., where she pursued public interest law, volunteering with Colorado Legal Services.
+She previously served as a judge in the Intermediate Court of the greater Chengdu Municipality in China, where the cases she heard included appellate and first-instance criminal trials of white-collar, drug trafficking, and violent crimes.
+Other work in the court included managing projects related to internal court reform and editing an internal law review.
+She left the court in 2008 and moved to the US, where she pursued public interest law, including volunteer work with Colorado Legal Services.
 She writes on a variety of subjects related to Chinese law and society, including anti-corruption, criminal procedure, mental health law and digital data security.
-She received an LL.M. from NYU in 2013, and her LL.B and Master’s of Law from Sichuan University.
-She is a member of the New York State bar and the Washington State bar.
+She received an LL.M from NYU in 2013, and holds an LL.B and LL.M from Sichuan University.
+She is a member of the New York and Washington state bars.
 She has been a member of the Chinese bar since 2004.
 Email Chi Yin.

 Affiliated Scholars